doergestim/bnb_competitive_labs/Packet_Capture_Labs/Wireguard/WireGuardLab.md

 1. View all handshake messages:
 ```
-   wireguard.type == 1 || wireguard.type == 2
+wg.type == 1 || wg.type == 2
 ```
 Twelve packets: three Init + Response pairs.

 2. Compare the **Ephemeral** field across all three initiations.
 All three 32-byte Curve25519 keys are different - fresh keys per handshake is forward secrecy in action.
-A reused ephemeral key would allow reconstruction of session keys from a compromised static key.
+A reused ephemeral key would allow reconstruction of session keys from a compromised static key

 3. Compare the **Sender Index** values across initiations.
 All three are different random values.
-An adversary cannot link Session 2 or 3 to Session 1 via index correlation.
+An adversary cannot link Session 2 or 3 to Session 1 via index correlation

 4. After each rekey, confirm transport switches to the new `receiver_index`.
 Record the responder's Sender Index from Session 2's Response, then:
 ```
 wireguard.type == 4 && wireguard.receiver_index == <session2_resp_index>
 ```
 Only packets between Rekey #1 and Rekey #2 should match.

 5. Confirm counters reset to 0 after each rekey by sorting by time and expanding the Counter field around each rekey boundary.